For people with a similar name, see Magnus Carlsson (disambiguation), Magnus Karlsson (disambiguation), and Magnus Carlson.

 Cite error: There are <ref group=lower-alpha> tags or {{efn}} templates on this page, but the references will not show without a {{reflist|group=lower-alpha}} template or {{notelist}} template (see the help page).

 ^"Longest unbeaten streak in professional chess".
 Guinness World Records.
 9 October 2020.
+Archived from the original on 6 September 2023.
 Retrieved 6 September 2023.

 Sven Magnus Øen Carlsen (born 30 November 1990) is a Norwegian chess grandmaster.
-He is a five-time World Chess Champion, the reigning four-time World...
+He is the world #1 ranked player (FIDE world chess rankings).
+He is a...

 championship, he faced the world No. 2 and reigning World Blitz Champion MagnusCarlsen.
 Nakamura won the match 3–1, further cementing his reputation as one...